Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 The Hip Flexor Stretch & Rotation is an effective, easy exercise.
 It will loosen up your hip muscles.

-- Kneel onto your left knee.
+- With one knee bent, kneel onto your left leg.

 - Lean forward so your left hip stretches towards the floor.